Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 - Detailed information of the actual despatched shipment will be communicated by the ship-from party by using VDA 4987 Global Despatch Advice / as recommended by JAIF, Odette or VDA to the ship-to party.
 - A shipment will not be split during the entire transport execution process.
 - If contractual responsibility is separated for one or more transport legs, it is assumed that the handover from one party and the takeover of the following party is reported as well.
-- Events can be communicated for shipment items (TLU), shipments, and transport movements.
+- Events can be communicated for shipment items (THU), shipments, and transport movements.
 - The data model describes the content of the information of each information object in scope.
 - The business partners agree upon individual content of the communication to be set up according to the contracts and the business needs.
 ## 3.2 Movements